New Zealand · tool

 Local etiquette

-- •Tipping is not customary or expected in New Zealand; service staff are paid a living wage.
-A small tip for exceptional service is appreciated but not required.
+- •Tipping is not customary or expected in New Zealand, but excellent service can be rewarded with a small tip (5-10%) if desired.

-- •Card payments are widely accepted, but carrying some cash can be useful for smaller vendors or markets.
+- •Card payments are widely accepted, but carrying some cash can be useful for smaller vendors at markets.

 - •Reservations are recommended for popular restaurants, especially on weekend evenings.